Sign The Petition: change.org

 Chris Welker works for the Forest Service.
 Maintaining the forest’s visuals and landscape aesthetics is a very big part of the Land and Resource Management Plan.
 He is an advocate for a balanced solution.
 Feel free to encourage or thank him, if you want to.

-Read the email he sent us.
+Read the email he sent us in 2022.

 Chris L. Welker